-After eighteen months of the wine blog experimentation, I am sincerely grateful for my loyal and wonderful readership.
+New Year, new journeys!
+I am sincerely grateful for my loyal and wonderful readership.
 Many thanks for your enthusiasm in reading my blog and for tolerating my dry Irish wit, wonkish tendencies and nonsensical banter.
-Thanks for journeying with me.
+Thanks for your perseverance!

 Carménère (pronounced "car-men-nair") carries less notoriety than its distant cousins, Cabernet Franc, Cabernet Sauvignon and Merlot, yet it shares a similarly delightful profile and is extraordinarily food friendly.
 As a bonus, Carménère boasts a fascinating journey from the Old World to the New, from extinction to rebirth, from unwanted to celebrated.
 Everyone loves an intriguing narrative, and Carménère has a story to tell.